richardeschloss/mongoimporter/README.md

 # mongoimporter
 Import multiple files into mongo DB.
-The existing mongoimport binary is great, but this is a flexible library built for programmatic use.
+The existing mongoimport binary is great, and this is a flexible library built for programming use.
 Currently supported filetypes: csv, json.

 This library can import multiple files or an entire directory at once.
-If importing the entire directory, it will only import files in that directory (not subdirectories).
+When importing the entire directory, it will only import files in that directory (not subdirectories).

 The destination collection names can either be explicitly stated or inferred from each filename using the useFilename option.
 See test/index.js for examples.